WeLoopTeam/WeLoop-Android/README.md

 ### Initialize and authentication

 Initialize: You must call the ```initialize``` method in order to pass several informations such as the essential webview.
-Authentication user: You can provide the user identity in the code or let the user signin in.
-Simply provide the identity of the current user by calling `authenticateUser`.

 ```YourClass``` is the class where ```Weloop``` is initialized, it is a nullable
 ```webview``` is your ```Webview``` in your layout (not a ```WeLoop``` component)